chtenb/chtenb.github.io/blog/tpsv.md

 This example highlights a few aspects.

-- The first two lines are comments.
-The first line is a modeline, which can be interpreted by text editors that support them, and in this case sets the tab width to 4.
+- The first two lines do not start with a cell, and thus are treated as comments.
+- The first line is a modeline, which can be interpreted by text editors that support them.
+  In this case it sets the tab width to 4.
-- The first row is usually a header, giving captions to the columns.
+- Like in this example, the first row will usually be a header.
-- The header separator does not start with `|` or `\`, so it is ignored.
+- The dashed line under the header does not start with `|` or `\`, so it is ignored.
-- This choice of header separator makes the example compatible with Markdown pipe tables, which are recognized as tables in many contexts, including GitHub-flavored Markdown.
+- This particular choice of header separator makes the example compatible with [Markdown pipe tables](https://www.markdownguide.org/extended-syntax/#tables), which are recognized as tables in many contexts, including GitHub-flavored Markdown.
-  Convenient if you want to paste it somewhere.
+  This can be convenient if you want to paste it somewhere.
-- The last column is ideal for long cell contents.
+- In general, the last column is ideal for long cell contents.
 - The cell with the "TODO" is beyond the last column, so it acts as a comment.
-- The last line is a continuation, which can be nice if you don't want the text to exceed a certain width.
+- The last line is an example of a row continuation, which can be nice if you don't want the text to exceed a certain width.

-## Editor compatibility
+## Editor configuration

 Recommendations: